sandialabs/Albany/README.md

 Albany and the status of the Albany regression tests are posted on the Albany CDash site at [http://my.cdash.org/index.php?project=Albany](http://my.cdash.org/index.php?project=Albany)

-The regression test suite is contained within the Albany repository in the directory:
+The regression test suite is contained within the Albany repository in the directories:

-	/examples
+	/tests/small
+	/tests/large

 These tests are stand-alone and also serve as nice examples about how to describe various multiphysics problems.
 They also serve as a template for developing new simulations.

-Once Albany is built, the default test suite is executed by typing *ctest* within the build directory.
-Any individual test/example can be executed by changing directories to the desired example, and executing *ctest* in the example directory.
-The vast majority of Albany tests run in parallel using MPI.
+Once Albany is built, the default test suite is executed by typing `ctest` within the build directory.
+Any individual test can be executed by moving into its sub-directory, and executing `ctest` in that sub-directory.
+Many Albany tests run in parallel using up to 4 MPI ranks.

 ## Documentation